luxkub/Project-0/templates/README.md

 ## register.html File

 The `register.html` file contains the html for the registration page.
 Similar to the `login.html` file, this uses html forms to collect the registration information from the user, and then passes that information to the `register()` method in the `app.py` file.
 Additional functionality, such as a "terms of service" link or a "privacy policy" link could be added here and may be a good avenue for some creativity.

+## payment.html File

+The `payment.html` file contains the html for the payment page.
+Similar to the `login.html` file, this page collects user data using html forms.

+## finish.html File

+The `finish.html' file contains the html for the finished page.
+It displays text for the user telling them about their items and payment.